primnp/ec500-MusicApp/README.md

 ## Improvements
 * Create animation when user press a piano key
-* Possibly create add more piano keys to the app
+* Possibly add more piano keys to the app